askfiy/dwm/README.md

 An autostart.sh file can be created in the $HOME/.script/dwm/ directory.

-This file will be executed automatically after DWM starts successfully.
+This file will be executed automatically after dwm starts successfully.

 About my startup script, you can get it in the [askfiy/.script](https://github.com/askfiy/dwm) repository.

 ## status bar configuration

-The default DWM startup has no status bar, I uploaded a slstatus configuration that I use, you can find it in [askfiy/slstatus].
+The default dwm startup has no status bar, I uploaded a slstatus configuration that I use, you can find it in [askfiy/slstatus](https://github.com/askfiy/slstatus).

 ## tag management